slightlyskepticalpotat/mersenne-twister-tools/README.md

 # mersenne-twister-tools
 A collection of various programs implementing and/or related to the Mersenne Twister PRNG.
 This is intended to be a bare-minimum Python 3 (minimum version 3.6, as format strings are used) implementation that users can build off of.
+This also includes a C++ version of Boost's mt11213b Mersenne Twister, so my code for the nonstandard mt11213b variant can be verified.

 ## Features
 - Seeding with any hashable type*